Srax/FullStackJavascript-Flow2-Handin/README.md

 ##### Solution 2:
 Since the release of Node.js v10.5.0 there’s a new worker_threads module available, which we can use to make multiple threads run at the same time at different cores.

+### Explain briefly how to deploy a Node/Express application including how to solve the following deployment problems: Ensure that you Node-process restarts after a (potential) exception that closed the application Ensure that you Node-process restarts after a server (Ubuntu) restart Ensure that you can take advantage of a multi-core system Ensure that you can run “many” node-applications on a single droplet on the same port (80)
+There are two solutions to make sure out Node-process restarts after a potential exception/crash.
+The first one is to use a Process Manager.
+A Process Manager manages the 'starting' of our application, which means we no longer have to start the application manually.
+We can configure the Process Manager to automatically restart the application if a crash occurs.

+The second solution is to use Nodemon is a utility that monitor for changes in our source, which means it can be used to restart our application or server if it crashes.